amattn/deeperror/README.markdown

 But Why?
 --------

+Because debugging can be time-consuming.

-Because debugging is hard.
-I wanted to make debuggin easier.
+I wanted to make debugging faster and easier.
 These are the tricks I use:

 1. Error Numbers
 2. End User Error Messages